 Subscribe for exclusive content and updates

-That’s from 88% illiterate to 88% literate. …along with immense value of literacy.
+That’s from 88% illiterate to 88% literate. …along with the immense value of literacy.

 How about global child mortality?

 That’s 43% – almost half – of children dying before their 5th birthday to only 4%.

 How about freedom – the % of global population living in democracy:

 That’s less than 1% of people living in a free, democratic society to 53%.
 Amazing progress!